erikvanmechelen/wind/manuscript/28openings.md

 1901

 Many players with red worry over their survival.
-Instead, figure out with whom you could work with.
+Instead, figure out with whom you can work.
+Any of your neighbors should be happy to work with you, at least in the short term.

 If with Italy, all the better.
-This way the Italian can contribute to a balance of power in the Western Theatre whilst you find a second partner in either Turkey or Russia to carve up the other.
+This way the Italian can contribute to a balance of power in the Western Theater whilst you find a second partner in either Turkey or Russia to carve up the other.

+Are you a new player?
+Make sure you order A Bud - Ser.
+Serbia is *such* a crucial supply center for supports and support-cutting throughout the game.
+That army will be busy.
+Doing anything else with A Bud is too risky for a normal game.

+(There are some *very* fancy--perhaps too fancy--openings which call for A Vie - Gal and A Bud S Vie - Gal (with a dead solid Turkish ally), but I only recommend those in edge cases.
+One edge case would be a reliable Turkish collaborator in a short, time-bound game, where you can get a jump on Rumania while *possibly* giving Serbia to Turkey in 1901...this also calls for deliberate negotiations with Russia to first try sending Moscow north and second to lobby for a hold in War or A War - Ukr.
+If you're sure Russia will play A War - Ukr and F Sev - BLA you can also go for A Vie - Gal and A Bud - Rum straight away in Spring 1901.
+Again, Turkey can be offered Serbia and you're best off keeping Italy onside as well so there isn't trouble in Trieste or with your F Alb - Gre.)

 In these scenarios, I'm unafraid of the apparently lopsided alliance with Turkey, understanding that if needed Italy can spare me a fleet or two to assist in bringing down the Turk once the Turk and I have crippled Russia.
 If Turkey is not inclined, I'm just as happy to work with the Russian.